 Targeted email marketing vs. mass email marketing

-Don’t get us wrong- mass email marketing or sending ‘email blasts’ has not been blacklisted.
+Don’t get us wrong: Mass email marketing or sending ‘email blasts’ has not been blocklisted.
 In the right setting, a bulk message can be helpful.

 (For example, a company update that affects all your customers is a reason for blast email.)